 CPRA compliance checklist to prepare your business

-Here are 8 steps that your business should take to effectively build compliance with CPRA requirements.
+Here are the detailed steps that your business should take to effectively build compliance with CPRA requirements.

 01 Determine if CPRA applies to your business